Clery Act compliance training is provided by the NOVA Police, the Office of Emergency Management, the NOVACares Office and the NOVA Clery Coordinator.

 Drug/Substance Abuse Training

 What are the most popular drugs, both legal and illegal, in northern Virginia?
 How about synthetic marijuana?
 Is it legal?
 Can you really be arrested for carrying rolling papers?
 Which drugs most concern local law enforcement?
 How much do these drugs cost and what are the penalties for getting caught with them?
+This training was made a part of Substance Abuse and DUI/Alcohol Awareness training (see above) and is no longer tracked separately.

 In 2014, this training was offered 9 times at all campuses.